Richard Albertine: Life and work

 After serving in the Air Force during the Vietnam War, Albertine returned to New England.
 During the 1970s, his work focused on capturing his family in spontaneous moments.
 Experimenting with elements available at home, he sought to elevate his everyday life through composition.
 Lisa (1971) the portrait of his infant daughter behind a screen, and Kelly (1971) a portrait of his son under the window, are examples of this effort.
 In 1974 these photographs were published in The Snapshot, a volume edited by Jonathan Green and published by Aperture that sought to highlight artists working with unposed snapshot photography.

 At the same time, Albertine continued to invest in his formal education.
 He enrolled in the Rochester Institute of Technology photography program, and graduated with a bachelor's degree in 1970.
 He then went to graduate school at the Massachusetts Institute of Technology, where he studied under Minor White.
 Last Shooting Trip with Minor White (1971) is a testament to their relationship.

+For a few years in the mid 1970s, Albertine and his family lived in the "ghost" town of Silver City, Idaho.
+This town dates from the 1860s and was once a booming mining town, but by the 1970s had only about 70 standing buildings, no permanent residents, no electricity, no local government, no stores, and no services.
+Access to the town required travel over 20 miles on a 4-wheel-drive dirt road.
+The Albertines purchased an 916 square-foot original 1800s "miner's cabin" and lived there in the winters as well as the summers.
+At times, they were the only humans in the town.
+Albertine documented the town's architecture and its buildings in photographs during this time as he continued to explore and experiment in his artistic craft.